What is a Trading Plan? A Guide to Building a Trading Plan for Different Markets

 Conclusion

+A trading plan is a set of rules encompassing all trader activities in the financial market.
 It defines trading goals, market selection, trading strategy, trading time, and more, each with pre-defined decisions to be executed under specific conditions.

 Having a sound trading plan reduces emotional influence in trading and streamlines capital and risk management.
 It also creates an organized structure that enhances the success rate of trading activities.